Skip to main content

 New BD API keys ship locked down — only member read/write is enabled by default.

-Every other resource (web pages, forms, menus, tags, email templates, reviews, leads, categories, post types, widgets, etc.) is opt-in and lives behind an "Advanced Endpoints" toggle.
-Until you flip it, the AI will appear to work for member queries, then fail with 403 API Key does not have permission to access this endpoint the moment it touches anything else.
+Every other resource (web pages, forms, menus, tags, email templates, reviews, leads, categories, post types, widgets, etc.) lives behind an "Advanced Endpoints" toggle and returns 403 API Key does not have permission to access this endpoint until you flip it on.

 This catches almost every first-time user.
 If your AI can list members but can't create a page or update a form, stop debugging — it's this.